NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/interface/api/_index.md

 ## Authentication & Authorization

-The API uses OAuth 2.0 with JWT tokens for authentication, specifically implementing the OAuth 2.0 Client Credentials Flow.
+The API uses OAuth 2.0 with JWT tokens for authentication, specifically implementing the OAuth 2.0 Client Credentials flow.
+The Submission Service is designed for system-to-system communication and does not support user-based authentication flows (e.g., the Authorization Code flow).

 ### OAuth 2.0 Client Credentials Flow

 1. Your client application authenticates with the authorization server using its client ID and client secret
 2. The authorization server validates these credentials and returns an access token
 3. Your application includes this access token in the Authorization header of all API requests

+All API communication is handled via https://api.nb.no, while authentication requests are sent to https://www.nb.no/authn/realms/dps/protocol/openid-connect/token.

 Example token request:
 ```http